cart SHOPPING CART You have 0 items

 A Lehigh 300 Blackout bullet- designed to kill rather than produce a pretty mushroom and not much else at low impact velocities.

 A greater concern is that much of the driving force behind environmental studies looking at the effects of lead core bullets on the environment is simply anti-gun.
 In this instance, misunderstanding and hatred towards one group of people and a rush to 'ban' certain bullets has and will cause suffering of game species via potential slow killing.
-I have even seen some anti sentiment towards DRT ammunition from California officials which is doubly suspicious.
+I have even seen some anti sentiment towards DRT ammunition from California officials which gives much weight to this theory.

 It is not acceptable to make changes to laws that will directly cause suffering to animals.